awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-general.md

 + If you must use a text editor in Windows or Mac OS to create shell script files to run on Amazon Linux, Ubuntu Server, or RHEL instances, use a program or utility that converts text in Windows or Mac OS format to Unix format\.
 For examples of these programs and utilities, search the Internet for "DOS to UNIX" or "Mac to UNIX\."
 Be sure to test the converted shell script files on the target operating systems\.

-## Using Finder in Mac OS to bundle an application revision can cause deployments to fail<a name="troubleshooting-bundle-with-finder"></a>
+## Using Finder in macOS to bundle an application revision can cause deployments to fail<a name="troubleshooting-bundle-with-finder"></a>

 Deployments might fail if you use the Finder graphical user interface \(GUI\) application on a Mac to bundle \(zip\) an AppSpec file and related files and scripts into an application revision archive \(\.zip\) file\.
 This is because Finder creates an intermediate `__MACOSX` folder in the \.zip file and places component files into it\.
 AWS CodeDeploy cannot find the component files, so the deployment fails\.